aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

     application which is entered by username and password.
 It's built as a SPA with AngularJs.
--   **MVC Back End Multi-Page Application**: This has identical functionallity with the Angular application but is built using MVC and jQuery (no AngularJs).
+-   **MVC Back End Multi-Page Application**: This has identical functionality with the Angular application but is built using MVC and jQuery (no AngularJs).
 -   **Migrator**: Console application that runs database migrations.